-Over the year the Fund returned around 6% which represents a large opportunity cost from the 29% return posted by the AC World Index.
+Over the year the portfolio returned 6% which represents a large opportunity cost from the 29% return posted by the AC World Index.

 The driver of the index return is familiar.
 The US market (S&P500) again posted outsized gains (23+% in USD) thanks to its heavier weighting to technology stocks.
-The MSCI World IT index rose 32% over the year (in USD).
+The MSCI World IT Index rose 32% over the year (in USD).

-Returns in the rest of the world were more muted but still solid, with the MSCI AC world ex US rising 16%.
+Returns in the rest of the world were more muted but still solid, with the MSCI AC World ex US Index rising 16%.